californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Los Angeles, CA 90007

-Note, any personal letters or notes included in this payment method will not be delivered to the inmate.
+Note: Any personal letters or notes included in this payment method will not be delivered to the inmate.
 A sender does not require a JPAY account to deposit funds via Lock Box.
-Typically, checks are held to ten business days prior to finalizing the transaction.
+Typically, checks are held for ten business days prior to finalizing the transaction.

 Family and friends also have the option of mailing a check or money order directly to the institution where the inmate is being held.
 Depositing funds by check or money order requires no fees and typically takes 30 business days to process.
 On the check or money, individuals are required to provide: